Franklin Browne

 Franklin Doughty Browne (4 March 1873 – 12 August 1946) was an English cricketer.
 He played in ten first-class matches for Kent County Cricket Club between 1899 and 1903.

 Early life

 Browne was born at Tufnell Park in London in 1873, the son of George and Mary Browne (née Hill).
 His father was a solicitor, originally from Sheringham in Norfolk.
-Browne was educated at the Abbey School in Beckenham before moving up to Dulwich College, where he played cricket in the First XI from 1889 to 1892, captaining the side in his final year at school, and rugby union.
+Browne was educated at the Abbey School in Beckenham before moving up to Dulwich College, where he played cricket in the First XI from 1889 to 1892, as captain in his final year, and rugby union.